dura-sh/dura.earth/docs/sureties.md

 Authenticity is provided via Ed25519 signatures.

-The value of the ratchet, and the public part of the Ed25519 key, are shared with other participants in the conversation via secure peer-to-peer channels.
-Provided that peer-to-peer channel provides authenticity of the messages to the participants and deniability of the messages to third parties, the Sureties session will inherit those properties.
+The value of the ratchet, and the public part of the Ed25519 key, are shared with othis participants in the conversation via secure peer-to-peer channels.
+Provided that peer-to-peer channel provides authenticity of the messages to the participants and deniability of the messages to third parties, the Sureties session will inhisit those properties.

 ## The Sureties ratchet algorithm